waldowred5/the-cardboard-cache/README.md

     - On-demand public cloud computing services.
 TCC uses the following AWS services:
         - Simple Storage Service (S3): Simple object storage, used by TCC for storing user uploaded images
     - Identity and Access Management (IAM): A solution allowing programmatic access to AWS services, used by TCC to manage individual user access to S3 storage
+- **PostgreSQL:**
+    - An open-source relational SQL database
 - **Gems:**
-    - Devise: A gem for athenticating and authorising users of TCC
+    - Devise: A gem for athenticating and authorising users of TCC.
+Devise provides the framework for creating user accounts, including a series of methods like encrypting user passwords, email verification, password reset, remembering user session information and session timeout.

 <br>